(Q) Do unpublished writers really stand a chance of being included in Verandah and winning a prize?

 (Q) But I’m a full-time student at another university/ unemployed/ retired/ destitute.
 Do I still have to pay?

 (A) Yes.
 Submission fees go a long way toward launching a consistent and highly regarded publication each year.
-It’s a few dollars, and the result is a full-colour journal to be proud of.
+All fees go towards the final result, which is a full-colour journal to be proud of.

 (Q) Shouldn’t you give us some idea of the prizes you offer?

 (A) We’d love to, but we can’t commit to this until we have an idea of our funding and sponsors.
-Imagine a basket of books and a cheque for around one hundred dollars, all wrapped up in a ribbon.
-We will update the prize information as soon as we can (the middle of the year); meanwhile, think of the glory.
 There will be anywhere from four to eight prizes on offer, and winning a prize is a real boost for a writer’s resume.

 The short answer is we are entirely non-profit and we will make the prizes as worthwhile as possible.

-(A) No. Read the guidelines carefully – you can either mail everything to us with a cheque, or email everything and pay via the PayPal link on our website.
-We don’t want to have to match hard copy with electronic payments and vice versa.
-It becomes messy.
+(A) No. To ensure your submission in recieved, please email everything and pay via payment link.
+We don’t have the manpower to match hard copy with electronic payments and vice versa.
+It becomes messy and things may get lost.

 4 That Lane